Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 8 min read

-How to Apply Tubeless Rim Tape: Proper Technique Guide
+How to Apply Tubeless Rim Tape: Setup, Sealing, and Troubleshooting

 Share:

-Pick tape 2–5 mm wider than your rim’s internal width, plus scissors, alcohol wipes, a tubeless valve and optional heat gun.
-Strip old tape, wipe the bed with isopropyl and dry fully.
-Start about 10 cm before the valve hole, stretch and smooth the tape under tension over spoke holes, overlap ends 10–15 cm and cut at 45°.
-Press firmly, align the valve, add sealant and test with soapy water; follow the next steps for troubleshooting and maintenance.
+Pick tape 2 to 5 mm wider than your rim’s internal width, plus scissors, alcohol wipes, a tubeless valve, and an optional heat gun.
+Strip old tape, wipe the bed with isopropyl alcohol, and dry it fully.
+Start about 10 cm before the valve hole, then stretch and smooth the tape under tension over the spoke holes.
+Overlap the ends by 10 to 15 cm and cut at a 45-degree angle.
+Press firmly, align the valve, add sealant, and test with soapy water.
+Follow the next steps for troubleshooting and maintenance.

 Quick Answer: What Tubeless Rim Tape and Tools to Use